ONSAS/StructuralDynamicsODESolvers.jl/README.md

 ## Example

+The following example is explained in [this notebook](https://github.com/ONSAS/StructuralDynamicsODESolvers.jl/blob/master/examples/massDashpotSpringExample.ipynb).

-(See the [Example](https://onsas.github.io/StructuralDynamicsODESolvers.jl/dev/lib/example/) section of the documentation for an example which works)
+For further examples see the [Example](https://onsas.github.io/StructuralDynamicsODESolvers.jl/dev/lib/example/) section of the documentation.

 ```julia
 using StructuralDynamicsODESolvers